Otto Kittel: Aerial victory claims

 According to US historian David T. Zabecki, Kittel was credited with 267 aerial victories.
-Spick also lists him with 267 aerial victories, all on the Eastern Front, claimed in 583 combat missions.
+Spick also lists him with 267 aerial victories, all on the Eastern Front, claimed in 583 combat missions and a mission-to-claim ratio of 2.18.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 265 aerial victory claims, plus three further unconfirmed claims.
 All of his aerial victories were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 44793".
 The Luftwaffe grid map covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.